 The officer nominated to receive disclosures about money laundering activity within the council is the Executive Director of Resources and Support Services.

-In the absence of the MLRO, the Finance Manager is authorised to deputise.
+In the absence of the MLRO, the Head of Finance is authorised to deputise.

 Both of these officers can be contacted as follows: